isomerpages/mindef-sg101/resources/resource-packages/_posts/2022-03-24-post-Singapore’s Principled Stand on Russia’s Invasion of Ukraine.md

 Russia’s unprovoked invasion of Ukraine and acted in concert with many other like-minded countries to impose appropriate sanctions and restrictions against Russia.

 To better understand Singapore’s principled stand on Russia’s invasion of Ukraine, please see this issue of NE Insights.
-We have also also prepared an accompanying set of slides on this.
+We have also prepared an accompanying set of slides on this.

 Download the package